asmeurer/python-unicode-variable-names/docs/index.md

 There are two types of valid characters, "start" and "continue" characters.
 "Start" characters can be anywhere in an identifier.
-They correspond to "letters and underscore" in the old ASCII-only identifiers. "continue" characters cannot be the first character in an identifier.
+They correspond to "letters and underscore" in the old ASCII-only identifiers.
+"Continue" characters cannot be the first character in an identifier.
 They correspond to "numbers" in the old ASCII-only way.
 A valid identifier can be any "start" character followed by any number of "start" or "continue" characters.